msimon42/news_scraper/README.md

 This endpoint expects a post request containing the following information in the body:
       - The earliest publication date of articles you would like to recieve (required; cannot be earlier than 01-01-2020).

       - The latest publication date of articles you would like to recieve (not required; defaults to current day).

-      - Any keywords the must be contained in the articles' headlines (not required)
+      - Any keywords the must be contained in the articles' headlines (not required).

       - Amount of articles you would like to recieve (required; must be integer from 10-100).

 A properly formatted request body should look like this: